Personare/back-end-challenge/README.md

 - First: run ```npm install``` command
 - Second: run ```npm start``` command
-- Third: If you want to see the [docs api], accesss (http://localhost:5050/api-docs).
+- Third: If you want to see the doc's api, accesss `http://localhost:5050/api-docs` when the app is running.

 #### That's it!
 I think so it's over...